An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

-A smaller $r_a$ indicates that the fitted trajectory is closer to the reference path, resulting in greater safety.
-However, a lower $r_a$ may also lead to reduced smoothness of the fitted trajectory.
-With $r_a = 0$, the smoothness $J_s$ of the trajectory reaches 567.427 $m^2/s^5$, and as $r_a$ increases, the smoothness of the trajectory improves rapidly.
-When $r_a$ exceeds 0.05, there is more than a 90\% reduction in smoothness compared to $r_a = 0$.
-Similarly, as $r_a$ increases, the rate of change of the front wheel angle gradually decreases, indicating improved control stability of the trajectory.
-When $r_a = 1$, the rate of change of the front wheel angle decreases by over 90\% compared to $r_a = 0$.
-In summary, the data demonstrate that a smaller $r_a$ results in higher safety for the trajectory, while a larger $r_a$ enhances smoothness and control stability.
-Considering these factors together can help identify an optimal trajectory, such as the one corresponding to $r_a = 0.015$ in the scenario.
+A smaller $r_\alpha$ indicates that the fitted trajectory is closer to the reference path, resulting in greater safety.
+However, a lower $r_\alpha$ may also lead to reduced smoothness of the fitted trajectory.
+With $r_\alpha = 0$, the smoothness $J_s$ of the trajectory reaches 567.427 $m^2/s^5$, and as $r_\alpha$ increases, the smoothness of the trajectory improves rapidly.
+When $r_\alpha$ exceeds 0.05, there is more than a 90\% reduction in smoothness compared to $r_\alpha = 0$.
+Similarly, as $r_\alpha$ increases, the rate of change of the front wheel angle gradually decreases, indicating improved control stability of the trajectory.
+When $r_\alpha = 0.1$, the rate of change of the front wheel angle decreases by over 80\% compared to $r_\alpha = 0$.
+In summary, the data demonstrate that a smaller $r_\alpha$ results in higher safety for the trajectory, while a larger $r_\alpha$ enhances smoothness and control stability.
+Considering these factors together can help identify an optimal trajectory, such as the one corresponding to $r_\alpha = 0.015$ in the scenario.

 The step size $N_{RS}$ for analyzing the reachable set of trajectories is set to 15.
 As shown in Figure \ref{fig:four_reachable_set}, the larger the value of $r_\alpha$, the closer the overtaking trajectory is to the center of the reachable set, indicating higher feasibility of the trajectory.
 The metrics to describe the deviation of the trajectory from the reachable set are $J_s$, $J_v$, $J_{\theta}$ and their sum $J_{RS}$, which are shown in (\ref{rscost}).
-As shown in Table \ref{tab:parameter of poly}, when $r_\alpha = 0$, the trajectory exhibits poor control feasibility because certain parts of the trajectory are not within the corresponding reachable set.
-Thus they cannot be selected as an overtaking trajectory.
-When $r_\alpha = 0.1$, the trajectory has a high level of control feasibility, but collisions occur, thus it cannot be used as an overtaking trajectory either.
+As shown in Table \ref{tab:parameter of poly}, when $r_\alpha = 0$, the trajectory exhibits poor kinematic feasibility because certain parts of the trajectory are not within the corresponding reachable set. \revmwl{Consequently, such trajectories are eliminated from the candidate set.} When $r_\alpha = 0.1$, the trajectory has a high level of kinematic feasibility, but collisions occur, thus it cannot be used as an overtaking trajectory either.
 When $r_\alpha = 0.015$, the trajectory is both controllable and collision-free.
 Based on the sum of $J_s$, $J_v$ and $J_\theta$ the trajectory with the smaller value is selected as the final overtaking trajectory.